MozillaFoundation/Build-and-Book/LNQ1.md

 ##How You Can Help
 Here are some of our key challenges.
 We'd love to hear your thoughts and feedback for how we might adress these as we head into Q2.

 ****It's hard to track "sustained engagement."**** We often rely on contributors to self-report their activity.
 How can we incentivize updates and reflection from community members?
-How do other orgs tackle this?
+How do other organizations tackle this?

 ****Establishing new brand relationships.**** Our current community of educators grew in deep connection with Webmaker products, however in 2015 we made a decision to more closely align learning network efforts with the Mozilla brand.
 How can we best transition the community through this - understanding there will still be overlap and connectors?